demisto/content/Packs/IvantiConnectSecure/README.md

 ## Configuration on Server Side
-This section describes the basic mandatory steps you should perform on Ivanti Connect Secure admin console in order to configure the requested system events for logging and forwarding them via Syslog to XSIAM.
+This section describes the mandatory steps you should perform on Ivanti Connect Secure admin console in order to configure logging for the various system events and forwarding them via Syslog to XSIAM.

 ### Configure Events to Log and Syslog forwarding
 1. Log in to your Ivanti Connect Secure admin web console.
 2. Select **System** &rarr; **Log/Monitoring**.
 3. Click the **Settings** tab to display the configuration page.
-4. For each local event log category that you are interested in logging (System events, User Access events, Admin Access events & Sensors events), perform the following steps:
+4. For each local event log category that you are interested in logging (_System_ events, _User Access_ events, _Admin Access_ events & _Sensors_ events), perform the following steps:
-   1. Under the **Select Events to Log** section, select the requested check-boxes [x] for each event type you wish to log.
+   1. Under the **Select Events to Log** section, select the requested check-boxes - [x] for each event type you wish to log.
 See [Select Events to Log](https://help.ivanti.com/ps/help/en_US/PCS/9.1R13/pcsag/logging_n_monitoring.htm#log_events_set) for a description of each event category.
    2. Under the  **Syslog Server** section, define a Syslog server configuration for the XSIAM Broker VM as described in the table bellow:
       | Parameter          | Value
       | :---               | :---
       | `Server name/IP`   | Enter the [XSIAM Broker VM](#broker-vm) server's IP address or FQDN.
       | `Type`             | Select **UDP**.
+      | `Filter`           | Select **Standard** (the default).

    See [Configuring Syslog](https://help.ivanti.com/ps/help/en_US/PCS/9.1R13/pcsag/logging_n_monitoring.htm#logging_and_monitoring_1494202195_1023612) for full documentation.
 5. Click **Save Changes** for saving the configuration.

 Remarks:
-If you are interested in alternative/advanced settings, such as configuring fault tolerance support, logging client-side events, and forwarding syslog over TCP via a secure communication channel with TLS, refer to the documentation in the following links:
+If you are interested in alternative/advanced settings, such as configuring fault tolerance support, logging client-side events, or forwarding the syslog events via a secure communication channel over TCP with TLS, refer to the documentation in the following links:
 - [Configuring an External Syslog Server](https://help.ivanti.com/ps/help/en_US/PPS/9.1R14/ag/configuring_an_external_syslog_server.htm).
 - [Configuring Advanced Settings](https://help.ivanti.com/ps/help/en_US/PCS/9.1R13/pcsag/logging_n_monitoring.htm#logging_and_monitoring_1494202195_1023706).
 - [Enabling Client-Side Logging](https://help.ivanti.com/ps/help/en_US/PCS/9.1R13/pcsag/logging_n_monitoring.htm#logging_and_monitoring_1494202195_1022619).